What is multiple

 Multiple myeloma is a rare type of cancer that affects bone marrow and alters your blood’s plasma cells.
 Plasma cells are a type of white blood cell and are responsible for recognizing foreign infections and making antibodies to fight them.
 Plasma cells live in your bone marrow, the soft tissue that fills hollow bones.
-In addition to producing plasma cells, bone marrow is also responsible for producing other healthy blood cells.
+In addition to plasma cells, bone marrow is also responsible for producing other healthy blood cells.

 Unlike healthy, normal cells, cancer cells don’t mature and then die away.
 Instead, they live and accumulate.
 In the case of multiple myeloma, cancer cells rapidly multiply and eventually overwhelm bone marrow.
 The production of cancer cells outpaces the production of healthy blood cells, and the cancer cells crowd out the healthy ones.
 This leads to anemia, fatigue, and frequent infections.

 Instead of producing helpful antibodies like normal plasma cells, myeloma cancer cells produce abnormal and harmful antibodies.
 Your body can’t use these antibodies, called monoclonal proteins, or M proteins.
 Over time, these proteins build up in your body and can damage your kidneys.

 Signs and symptoms of multiple myeloma aren’t always easy to detect.
-You may not experience any of the signs during the cancer’s earliest phases.
+You may not experience any of the symptoms during the cancer’s earliest phases.
 As the cancer advances, symptoms vary greatly.
 One person’s experience can be completely different from another’s.

 The most common signs and symptoms of multiple myeloma include: